 - Market conditions

-Who Creates and Benefits from the Sales Plan?
+Who Creates a Sales Plan?

 Sales professionals are in charge of creating sales plans.
 Whatever position you hold, as long as you’re working within sales, it’s essential to be familiar with how to create a sales plan.